Wake the FORK up!!! What we eat is setting the world on FIRE!

 We're facing a global issue right now that many, particularly large corporations who are involved or profit from it, are choosing to ignore.
 Meanwhile, the general public remains largely in the dark.
 Many of those who do know about it choose to turn a blind eye, feeling that they as an individual are powerless to fight it.
 The problem we're talking about is the current global food supply chain.

-The farming, trading, and shipping is done on such a large scale that when asked where their supplies actually come from, many corporate leaders had no answer.
+The farming, trading, and shipping is done on such a large scale that when asked where their supplies actually come from, many corporate leaders have no answer.

 This isn't just limited to animals though.
 Big agriculture, performed for corporate gains, also oversees a vast majority of the world's fruit, grain, and vegetable supply.
 Genetically modified produce and foods heavily treated with pesticides reign supreme in our grocery stores and on our tables.
 Organically grown food, which was once the norm, is now seen as a luxury item.
 We're paying substantially more to eat items that have received far less doctoring up to stay fresh.
 It's pretty backward when you stop and think about it.
 When you think about it longer, "backward" begins to seem like more and more of an understatement.
 Delusional sounds like a better choice of words.